tongyao-zhu/query-embedding-mix/README.md

 \lambda \in \{0,10,30,50,70,90,100\}.
 $$

-The main paper study covers 35 language pairs across three document-language settings per pair.
+Our main study covers 35 language pairs across three document-language settings per pair.
 We also include a larger 91-pair result table for readers who want to explore beyond the paper subset.

 ## Main Results 🔎